 Cape Trib Farm has been pioneering tropical and exotic fruits in Australia for the past 40 years.

 They began travelling extensively throughout South East Asia, importing quality seeds and plant material whilst navigating strict Australian quarantine restrictions, and experimenting with a range of grafting and propagation techniques.

-Down but not out, the Grays rebuilt the orchard over following years, with a major push into developing rambutan, mangosteen and breadfruit crops, complemented by a diversification into tourism accommodation and the building of five cabins set amongst the orchard.
+Down but not out, the Grays rebuilt the orchard over following years, with a major push into developing rambutan, mangosteen and breadfruit crops, complemented by a diversification into tourism accommodation and the building of five cottages set amongst the orchard.

 From the early days, the Gray family saw an opportunity to share their passion for rare and exotic fruits with visitors to the Daintree and started the original Fruit Tastings in the early 1980s.
 In the 1990s as their commercial crops began to demand more of their time, their neighbours Digby and Alison Gotts took up the fruit tasting mantel until they moved away a couple of decades later, and Cape Trib Farm resumed Fruit Tasting tours in early 2015.

 Merran and Jeremy came onto the farm in 2015 as part of a transition to the next generation, and bought the farm from Colin and Dawn in 2016.